For when you need your signature witnessed or documents certified to go overseas.

 You have the option to personally take your documents to the Department of Foreign Affairs and Trade (DFAT) or we can obtain an apostille or authentication for you, for which a service fee will be charged.

-• Can a justice of the peace witness my signature instead of a notary public?
+Can a justice of the peace witness my signature instead of a notary public?
 If the document is to be used overseas, you will need your signature witnessed by a notary public.
+The JP's signature will not be recognised.